Expose a Local Service with Cloudflare Tunnel

 Codex MCP

 Yes, ironically.
-Other coding agents like Claude Code can use Codex via MCP, which is slightly more stable than invoking it with codex exec via CLI.
+Other coding agents like Claude Code can use Codex via MCP, which is slightly more stable than directly invoking it with codex exec via CLI.

 # Codex reads your local .codex/config.toml by default